Her Campus Logo Her Campus Logo

 So, what can current college students do to stand alongside Frankel and protect their rights?
 To answer this, Frankel is — well, frank.
 “Vote like your life depends on it, because your life does depend on it,” she says.
 “You want to have your freedom to live your full life, to live your dreams, to be in charge of when and if you have a family.
 You need to vote for the people who will respect that.”

-AnaBelle Elliott is a journalism major at Texas State University.
-She writes for the University's newspaper, The University Star, in the Life & Arts section, as well as serving as the president of Texas State's chapter of SPJ (Society of Professional Journalists).
-She is also a songwriter and musician, carrying her love of storytelling off the page and into song.
+AnaBelle Elliott is editor-in-chief of the TX State chapter of Her Campus.
+She is a journalism major at Texas State University and serves as the president of Texas State's chapter of Society of Professional Journalists.
+Carrying her love of storytelling off the page and into song, she is also a gigging songwriter and musician.